Weather Alert Reminders

 Inclement Weather or Power/Internet Service Outages

-Seattle Public Schools closely monitors weather conditions and will inform students, staff, and families of any updates impacting the school day as early as possible.
+Seattle Public Schools closely monitors weather conditions and will inform students, families and staff of any updates affecting the school day as early as possible.

 When determining if school schedule changes are necessary, Seattle Public Schools officials carefully monitor forecasts and work with city and county officials on information related to weather and road conditions.